poseidon/matchbox/Documentation/torus.md

 ## Containers

-Use rkt or docker to start `bootcfg` and mount `torus` example.
+Use rkt or docker to start `matchbox` and mount `torus` example.
 Create a network boot environment and power-on your machines.
-Revisit [bootcfg with rkt](getting-started-rkt.md) or [bootcfg with Docker](getting-started-docker.md) for help.
+Revisit [matchbox with rkt](getting-started-rkt.md) or [matchbox with Docker](getting-started-docker.md) for help.

 Client machines should network boot and provision themselves.